Outcome

 Every KPI in Delphi knows where it came from.
 It isn’t just a number on a card — it’s a first-class object with its own history, its own formula, and its own chain of custody back to the raw data.
 When a number moves, you should be able to ask why and get a straight answer.
 KPIs in Delphi are built so you can.

-A fixture-driven public example command center showing the same KPI and visualization language used in the product.
+An example command center showing the same KPI and visualization language used throughout the product.

 Define a KPI